csmangum/portfolio/Mugshots/README.md

   * Achieved reasonable success with a ROC-AUC of 0.96
   * Performed poorly when using non-mugshot images (ROC-AUC: 0.61)
 * [Age - Regression]()
-  * Using Convolutional Neural Networks (CNN) in Keras to predict age
+  * CNNs in Keras to predict age
-  * RMSE on validation set of around 10 years
+  * RMSE on validation set around 12 years
 * [Age - Classification]()
-  * Using Convolutional Neural Networks (CNN) in Keras to predict age
+  * CNNs in Keras to predict age
   * Binned ages into # buckets
   * Achieved mediocre success with a ROC-AUC of